-The MACLP, Latina/o program is a hybrid cohort-based program where students enroll in all of their Aliento specific courses with their entering fall classmates.
+The MACLP, Latinx program is a hybrid cohort-based program where students enroll in all of their Aliento specific courses with their entering fall classmates.
 Beyond the Aliento specific courses, students can enroll in the general program course requirements for degree completion at any one of our campus locations.
 Since general program courses can be taken at any of our graduate campus locations, which the exception of our Malibu campus, it is possible that some students may not have the opportunity to take ALL of their classes together throughout the entirety of the program.

-THE LMFT/LPCC, LATINA/O EMPHASIS HANDBOOK
+THE LMFT/LPCC, LATINX EMPHASIS HANDBOOK

-The LMFT/LPCC, Latina/o Emphasis Handbook contains the policies and procedures for the MACLP, Latina/o emphasis degree program and is a contract for your performance in the program.
+The LMFT/LPCC, Latinx Emphasis Handbook contains the policies and procedures for the MACLP, Latinxemphasis degree program and is a contract for your performance in the program.
 It will also guide you through the academic and experiential requirements for the MFT license and will address questions you may have about the exam process.
 READ THIS HANDBOOK THOROUGHLY and become familiar with its contents.